Chicory

 Recipe: Coffee – The root has been used for centuries as “coffee” or a coffee extender in the same way as described for dandelion root.
 Dian Dincin Buchman first came across chicory coffee in the French Quarter in New Orleans.
 It is quite bitter but, like the dandelion, is also a mild tonic, a liver cleanser, and is slightly laxative and mildly diuretic (releases retained fluids).

 As you undoubtedly know by now, true coffee is not only expensive, but should be used only in moderation.
-There seems to be a connection between high coffee intake and heart attacks.
-You should not drink coffee if you have high , and it is a virtual poison for and other systemic disease sufferers.
+There seems to be a connection between high coffee intake and attacks.
+You should not drink coffee if you have high blood pressure, and it is a virtual poison for arthritis and other systemic disease sufferers.
 (Oddly enough, coffee enemas help to depoison and detoxify the body.
 Don't use them too often; the action is immediate and strong.)

 Use all sorts of herbal teas as coffee replacement.
 Learn to combine the various mints along with cloves, a dash of cinnamon, and nutmeg.
 Use honey and vanilla extract (there are some wonderful pure ones on the market) with these teas, or with linden, which makes another fine herbal drink.
 Chamomile will relax you and overcome spasms.